 Mr. Bulut served as an Account Expert and a Senior Account Expert at the Board of Account Experts of the Ministry of Finance from 1985 to 1997.
 He taught General Accounting at the College of Tourism and College of Computer Technology of Bilkent University from 1996 to 1998.
 Mr. Bulut served as the vice general manager and a member of the board in Social Insurance Institution (Sosyal Sigortalar Kurumu) from 1997 to 1999.
 He served as the vice general manager, the general manager and a member of the board of directors of Tepe Home Mobilya ve Dekorasyon Ürünleri Sanayi Tic.
 A.Ş., a subsidiary of Bilkent Holding, from 1999 to 2011.
 He subsequently served as a consultant for Bilkent Holding on tax and retailing for one year, the general manager of B. Braun Kalyon Medikal ve Dış Ticaret A.Ş. from 2013 to 2015 and as the coordinator of financial affairs in Terra İnşaat Grubu from 2016 to 2017.
-Mr. Bulut also has some published books.
+Mr. Bulut also has published books on various subjects.

-Mr. Bulut was appointed as a member of the Bank's Board of Directors on 29 March 2019 and has been serving as a member of the Corporate Governance Committee and the Corporate Social Responsibility Committee since 1 April 2019.
+Mr. Bulut was appointed as a member of the Bank's Board of Directors on 29 March 2019 and was re-elected on 31 March 2020 and is an alternate member of the Credit Committee and the Corporate Social Responsibility Committee.